 In the mid 1980's, fueled by environmental concerns related to the departure of two large chemical companies, a movement began for a charter change.
 The work of a charter study commission culminated in a vote to adopt the mayor/council form.
 This created four wards to give residents a representative in each area of the community and the right to directly elect their mayor.
 The first election under the mayor/council form was held in 1989.

 In 110+ years of history, the borough has had only 16 mayors, with Mayor Louis Bay, 2nd holding that office for 40 years spanning 1947 to 1987.
 He was succeeded by Mayor Anthony Ross, from 1988 through 1993; Mayor Paul Englehardt from 1994 through 1997; Mayor Fred Criscitelli from 1998 through 2005; and Mayor Patrick J. Botbyl from 2006 through August of 2008.
-Richard S Goldberg assumed the duties of Acting Mayor upon Mayor Botbyl's resignation, was elected to fill out the remaining mayoral term through the end of 2009, and then was elected to a full four-year term beginning January 1, 2010.
+Richard S. Goldberg assumed the duties of Acting Mayor upon Mayor Botbyl's resignation, was elected to fill out the remaining mayoral term through the end of 2009, and then was elected to a full four-year term beginning January 1, 2010, a position he held through December 2021 as he decided not to seek re-election.
+In 2021 John V. Lane was elected Mayor, and his term began on January 1, 2022.